Vivet-Software/Vivet.AI/README.md

 Every service follows a **request/response pattern**, includes **token and performance tracking**, and allows **per-request configuration overrides**.

-## License
-Vivet.AI has a dual license model with a community license for noncommercial use: [Polyform Noncommercial 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/).
-With this license Vivet.AI is free to use for personal/noncommercial use, A Commercial licenses, which includes support, is required for commercial use and can be purchased by sending a request to **licensing@vivetonline.com**

-You can read the full [Vivet.AI License](https://raw.githubusercontent.com/vivet-software/Vivet.AI/refs/heads/master/LICENSE) here.
-For guidance on setting up and using a commercial license, see [Licensing](#-licensing).

 ## Table of Contents
 ### 🔑 [Licensing](#-licensing)